gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My first thought was *he's a thief*, but what thief in his right mind (or even out of it) would risk his neck for the few pennies a worn-at-the-elbows young bookster might have in his purse?
-My second thought was, *he's a scandal monger---someone has found out about Sehdie and Vurt and wants to buy the story from me.* I tried to shake him off indignantly, but he squeezed my arm again so hard that I yelped.
+My second thought was, *he's a scandal monger—someone has found out about Sehdie and Vurt and wants to buy the story from me.* I tried to shake him off indignantly, but he squeezed my arm again so hard that I yelped.
 "I work for someone I would rather not name," he said softly.
 "Your friend's oath has been brought to her attention.
 She would like